 Gaining access to these tumors for treatment is becoming easier with new approaches, including minimally invasive endonasal endoscopic surgery, in which the surgeon approaches the tumor through the nose without facial or head incisions.
 Alternatively, depending on the tumor location, the surgeon may go in through the eyebrow or from behind the ear.
 Many brain tumors and other conditions affect the skull base and are mostly primary in nature.
 These include:

 Pituitary adenomas: Pituitary adenomas are tumors that occur in the pituitary gland, part of the skull base area, and are generally divided into two broad categories: functioning and non-functioning.
-More rarely, we can get pituitary cancer in this region, which are malignant counterparts of adenomas.
+More rarely, we can get pituitary cancers in this region, which are malignant counterparts of adenomas.
 See more information in pituitary tumors.

 Craniopharyngioma: This benign slow growing tumor begins near the pituitary and is very rare, making up less than 1 percent of all brain tumors.
 It’s more frequently seen in children as compared to adults.

-Bone tumors: Rarely bone tumors, such as chondrosarcoma, chordoma, osteosarcoma and others can arise in the skull base.
+Bone tumors: Rarely, bone tumors such as chondrosarcoma, chordoma, osteosarcoma and others can arise in the skull base.
 (See musculoskeletal extremity treatments)